Natural Capital & Financing Solutions

 State of Finance For Nature: Tripling investments in nature-based solutions by 2030

-United Nations Environment Programme (UNEP), the World Economic Forum (WEF) and ELD will release the report “State of Finance For Nature: Tripling investments in nature-based solutions by 2030” at the WEF-hosted Climate Breakthroughs: The Road to COP26 and Beyond on 27 May 2021.
+United Nations Environment Programme (UNEP), the World Economic Forum (WEF) and ELD have jointly released the flagship report “State of Finance For Nature: Tripling investments in nature-based solutions by 2030”.

 State of Finance for Nature in the G20: Leading by example to close the investment gap